ory/hydra-login-consent-node/README.md

 You can mock TLS Termination by setting environment variable `MOCK_TLS_TERMINATION` to any value, for example `MOCK_TLS_TERMINATION=y`.
 This will add `X-Forwarded-Proto: https` to each HTTP Request Header.
+## UI development
+For developing and testing the UI a dev route (`./routes/dev.js`) has been created.
+Here you can serve the different templates and populate them with mock data.
+The pages are not functional but will show the UI without any errors. set the `viewToTest` variable to the pug-file you want to test and add view data to `viewData` object if it not exists.

+Run the app with `npm run dev` Add additional environment varibles if needed.